Tegan and Sara: Other appearances

-Their songs have been featured in the films Dallas Buyers Club, The Lego Movie, G.B.F., Monster-in-Law, Sweet November, These Girls and The Carmilla Movie and in the television shows Degrassi: The Next Generation, 90210, Being Erica, Ghost Whisperer, Grey's Anatomy, The Hills, Hollyoaks, jPod, The L Word, Life Unexpected, Melrose Place, One Tree Hill, Parenthood, Rookie Blue, The Vampire Diaries, Veronica Mars, Waterloo Road, What's New, Scooby-Doo?, Awkward, Riverdale, Girls and BoJack Horseman.
-Their song "Closer" was covered by Glee on the episode "Feud", which aired March 14, 2013.
-The song is also used in the teaser trailer for the 2013 independent comedy film, Exes.
+Their songs have been featured in the films Dallas Buyers Club, The Lego Movie, G.B.F., Monster-in-Law, Sweet November, These Girls and The Carmilla Movie and in the television shows Degrassi: The Next Generation, 90210, Being Erica, Ghost Whisperer, Grey's Anatomy, The Hills, Hollyoaks, jPod, The L Word, Life Unexpected, Melrose Place, One Tree Hill, Parenthood, Rookie Blue, The Vampire Diaries, Veronica Mars, Waterloo Road, What's New, Scooby-Doo?, Awkward, Riverdale, Girls, BoJack Horseman, and Scott Pilgrim Takes Off.

+Their song "Closer" was covered by Glee on the episode "Feud", which aired on March 14, 2013.
+The music is also used in the teaser trailer for the 2013 independent comedy, Exes.
 The songs "Closer" and "Back in Your Head" were featured in the 2016 video game LOUD on Planet X.

-In 2011, Sara was a panelist on the CBC Radio One program Canada Reads, defending Jeff Lemire's graphic novel Essex County.
-The book, the first graphic novel to be featured as part of Canada Reads, was voted off after the first round but then later placed first in a "People's Choice" poll, collecting more votes than all of the other books combined.
+In 2011, Sara was a panellist on the CBC Radio One program Canada Reads, defending Jeff Lemire's graphic novel Essex County.
+The first graphic novel featured as part of Canada Reads was voted off after the first round but later placed in a "People's Choice" poll, collecting more votes than the other books combined.

-In early 2014, Tegan and Sara collaborated with The Lonely Island on a song called "Everything Is Awesome!!!" for The Lego Movie soundtrack.
+In early 2014, Tegan and Sara collaborated with The Lonely Island on a song called "Everything Is Awesome" for The Lego Movie soundtrack.
 The movie opened in theatres on February 7, 2014.
 The song debuted at number 62 on the Billboard Hot 100 chart and number 24 on the Official UK Singles Chart.
 It received an Oscar nomination for Best Original Song at the 87th Annual Academy Awards.
-In 2016, the twins had a short appearance on the show Take My Wife starring Cameron Esposito and River Butcher through a special YouTube-released holiday segment.
+In 2016, the twins briefly appeared on Take My Wife, starring Cameron Esposito and River Butcher, through a particular YouTube-released holiday segment.

 In September 2017, Tegan appeared as a guest on Esposito's podcast Queery.
 In October 2017, Sara was a guest on the show.
 In October 2019, both sisters appeared together on the podcast.

 In 2020, their song "Make You Mine This Season" was featured in the film Happiest Season, starring Kristen Stewart and Mackenzie Davis.
-The film was directed by Clea DuVall, a friend of the duo.
+Clea DuVall, a friend of the duo, directed the film.